litchie/dospad/README.md

 * Updates to the code to utilize non-deprecated functions and methods.
 Eliminates deprecated iOS warnings for the original dospad code.
 Does not fix DOSBox source warnings.
 * UI tweaks for improved experience with some games (e.g. Civilization 1).
 * IMGMAKE patch allowing creation of floppy and harddisk images within DosBox.
 This is a convenience feature for creating images to organize software packages or install other retro operating systems under DOSBox (e.g. DOS 6.22, Windows 2.03).
 Reference: [imgmake](https://www.vogons.org/viewtopic.php?t=19349)
+* Patched to support max memory of 383MB.
+This can be used for running Win9x (although not tested)

 Acknowledgements
 ====